ManiAm/primes-cpp/README.md

 ## Ephemeral Docker Build Environment

-All build, test, and analysis stages are executed inside ephemeral Docker containers rather than directly on the agents.
-This design ensures that the host operating systems remain free of build toolchains, language runtimes, or dependency pollution.
-Each pipeline stage specifies a Docker image appropriate for the task.
-The Jenkins Docker plugin mounts the workspace into these containers, executes the step, and then disposes of the container after the stage completes.
+The Jenkins pipeline is designed so that all build, test, and analysis stages run inside ephemeral Docker containers rather than directly on the Jenkins agent.
+At the start of the pipeline, Jenkins builds the project’s Docker image (as defined in the Dockerfile) to encapsulate the full toolchain, dependencies, and runtime environment.
+Subsequent stages in the Jenkinsfile are executed inside disposable containers instantiated from this freshly built image.
+This workflow ensures several advantages:

-This approach provides several benefits.
-First, it guarantees a consistent and reproducible build environment across agents regardless of their base operating system.
-Second, it allows different stages of the same pipeline to use different toolchains without conflict, making polyglot builds straightforward.
-Finally, because the containers are ephemeral, there is no risk of residual state between builds; every execution starts from a clean image, ensuring high fidelity in test and coverage results.
+- **Clean Separation of Concerns**: The Jenkins agents only need Docker installed; they do not require any compilers, libraries, or runtimes.
+All dependencies remain confined within the container image.

+- **Consistency and Reproducibility**: Because the image is built from a version-controlled Dockerfile, every pipeline run uses the exact same environment.
+This eliminates "works on my machine" issues and ensures reproducible builds across agents.

+- **Polyglot Flexibility**: Different pipelines can provide different Dockerfiles, making it straightforward to support multiple languages or toolchains without cross-contamination.

+- **Stateless Execution**: Containers are ephemeral.
+Once a stage completes, the container is discarded, leaving no residual state behind.
+Each run starts from a clean, deterministic environment, which improves the reliability of test results, static analysis, and coverage reports.

+By adopting this model, the pipeline guarantees that the CI process remains portable, maintainable, and free from dependency drift, while still enabling Jenkins to orchestrate the stages inside containerized environments.